55 Animals Found in Lakes

 by Horia Varlan is licensed under CC BY 2.0

 Ducks are a common sight in many lakes and rivers.
-These water-loving birds make up for their rather plain exteriors with lively personalities and bright plumage.
+These water-loving birds make up for their plain exteriors with lively personalities and bright plumage.

 They can swim and dive for food or rest on the lake’s surface.
 Ducks are also important in the lake’s ecosystem, acting as predators and prey.